 Where it stands in every major market

-Here is the country-by-country status as of May 2026:
+Country by country, as of May 2026:

 | Market | Oral semaglutide for obesity | Injectable Wegovy | Notes |